philiptaron/systemd/systemd-259/posts/04-run0-empower.md

 ---

+> **[@pemensik](https://fosstodon.org/@pemensik)** it seems potentially dangerous.
+Does it share configuration with sudo somehow?
+What users are allowed to use this in default configuration?

 **[@pemensik](https://fosstodon.org/@pemensik) [@daandemeyer](https://mastodon.social/@daandemeyer)** this leaves auth to pk, unifying auth at one place hence: pk.
 Regular users by default get to use it only after the usual pk auth query.

 ---